German cuisine: Alcoholic drinks

 Since a beer tax law was changed in 1993, many breweries served this trend of mixing beer with other drinks by selling bottles of pre-mixed beverages.
 Examples are Bibob (by Köstritzer), Veltins V+, Mixery (by Karlsberg), Dimix (by Diebels) and Cab (by Krombacher).

 Cider is also popular in Germany.
 It is called Most or Ebbelwoi.
 In Hessen, people drink it from a traditional type of pitcher called a Bembel.

 Wine is also popular throughout the country.
 German wine comes predominantly from the areas along the upper and middle Rhine and its tributaries.
 Riesling and Silvaner are among the best-known varieties of white wine, while Spätburgunder and Dornfelder are important German red wines.
 The sweet German wines sold in English-speaking countries seem mostly to cater to the foreign market, as they are rare in Germany.

-Korn, a German spirit made from malt (wheat, rye or barley), is consumed predominantly in the middle and northern parts of Germany.
-Obstler, on the other hand, distilled from apples and pears, plums, cherries (Kirschwasser), or mirabelle plums, is preferred in the southern parts.
-The term Schnaps refers to both kinds of hard liquors.
+Korn, a German spirit made from malted grain (wheat, rye, or barley), is consumed predominantly in the middle and northern parts of Germany.
+In southern Germany, fruit brandy ("Obstler") and Geist are more common.
+Obstler is distilled from fermented apples, pears, plums, cherries (Kirschwasser), quinces, or plums; Geist is distilled from unfermented fruit, vegetables, plants or nuts that have soaked in neutral spirits.
+The term Schnaps refers to "any kind of strong, dry spirit".

-All cold drinks in bars and restaurants are sold in glasses with a calibration mark (Eichstrich) that is frequently checked by the Eichamt (~ Bureau of Weights and Measures) to ensure the guest is getting as much as is offered in the menu.
+Bars and restaurants must serve beverages in glasses with a calibrated fill line, certified by a bureau of weights and measures (Eichamt), to ensure the guest is getting as much as is offered in the menu.